From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Results and Analysis

 Llama2-7B and Llama2-70B share similar graph structures, both using the same number of edges.
 The average degree is 64, but 7B has a flatter degree distribution with a larger standard deviation.
 In the weighted version, 7B's degree distribution is more concentrated.
 As shown in Figure~\ref{fig:degree_dist} (Appendix~\ref{app: dd}), 7B exhibits a long-tailed distribution, indicating fewer high-degree (central) nodes.

-Both models exhibit strong small-world clustering, with high GCC and ALCC values and a short diameter.
-In contrast, random networks with the same edge count have much lower GCC (0.0032) and ALCC (0.0020).
-The observed diameter of 6 aligns with the Six Degrees of Separation theory~\cite{Milgram1967small}, commonly found in social networks~\cite{Watts1998collective} and web structures~\cite{Albert1999internet}.
+Both models exhibit pronounced small-world characteristics, reflected in their high global clustering coefficients (GCC), average local clustering coefficients (ALCC), and short diameters.
+In contrast, random networks with the same number of edges show substantially lower GCC (0.0032) and ALCC (0.0020).
+Notably, the observed diameter of 6 corresponds with the Six Degrees of Separation theory~\cite{Milgram1967small}, a phenomenon commonly observed in social networks~\cite{Watts1998collective} and web graphs~\cite{Albert1999internet}.
+Compared to the smaller model, the 70B model displays a somewhat weaker small-world effect, evidenced by higher GCC and ALCC values, suggesting longer and more complex node interactions.
+Our subsequent local analyses provide further support for these observations through concrete examples.